YusraTahir13/AML-PROJECT-BASIC/README.md

 The dataset contains 569 samples obtained from **Fine Needle Aspiration (FNA)** biopsies of breast masses.

-Each sample is described using 30 numerical features that capture the characteristics of cell nuclei, including:
+Each sample is described using 30 numerical features that capture the characteristics of cell nuclei, including(radius, texture, perimeter, area and etc)

 * Radius